meguna/mff/README.md

   an operation with the management api every time as well.
 However, I still need to access the language parameter every time the user navigates to the app so that I can tell react-i18n which language to use.

+## Aug 19-20
+* implement recipe search functionality with corresponding redux funcs
+* change RecipeList to have a "search mode" boolean. this helps the re-sorting dropdown and the search bar, as well as the list of recipes without those filters, coordinate.
+* finally, hide "load more" button when there's no more to load! (added redux store param)
+* implemented search's "fetch more" and "fetch" in a way that the client doesn't have to call different functions. if an offset value is passed to the client function, then it calls "fetch more".
+Ultimately, of course, the client has to determine when to call "more" and when not to, but I think this is a cleaner implementation than the non-search fetch implementation (which included different functions, "more" and "regular", that the client needs to call).

+#### Notes
+* quick search is officially done!!
+This was a quick one.

 ## To Do Notes - moderate